 PLEASE NOTE: We are undergoing a course change for 2021 and is currently under review with the U.S. Forest Service.
 Rest assured, our new course is just as magnificent!
-The proposed course will have 44 miles of single track trail and only 6 miles of forest roads with the same amount of vertical gain.
+The proposed course will have 44 miles of single track trail and only 6 miles of forest roads and boasts 11,100' of vertical gain.
 One large 32-mile loop and an 18-mile out-and-back to the summit of Granite Peak.
 Use the following URL to preview the proposed course: https://caltopo.com/m/ULGP

 Kaniksu 50-mile (K50)

 The course is completed by running a 32-mile loop and an 18 mile out-and-back.
 The loop is very runnable and made up of single track trails used mostly by hikers and some dirt bikes.
 The out-and-back section climbs nine miles through the forest and ends on the rocky summit of Granite Peak.
 Participants will descend the same route back and finish at our race headquarters in Frater Lake.
 There is 11,100 feet of elevation gain on this highly respectable course.
 There is a 20-hour cut-off.

 Emory Corwine Memorial Ruck Race